Please note, all submissions to JDNA must be submitted via our online submission portal.

 - Upload figures consecutively to the Editorial Manager web site and number figures consecutively the Description box during upload.

-7. Tables: Tables are consecutively numbered, self-explanatory, typed double-spaced with each one on a separate page, and headed by a brief, but descriptive title.
+Tables: Consecutively numbered, self-explanatory, typed double-spaced with each uploaded as a separate table file, and headed by a brief, but descriptive title.
 Refer to tables using the same method as referring to figures.
-Each table appears on a separate page after the references.

 Checklist for Authors